-In Denmark, a snow storm means people overnight in an IKEA
+In Denmark, a snowstorm means people overnight in an IKEA

-COPENHAGEN, Denmark (AP) — In northern Denmark, an IKEA showroom turned into a vast bedroom.
+COPENHAGEN, Denmark — In northern Denmark, an IKEA showroom turned into a vast bedroom.
 Six customers and about two dozen employees were stranded by a snowstorm and spent the night in the store, sleeping in the beds that are usually on show.

-Up to 30 centimeters (12 inches) of snow fell, trapping the customers and employees when the department store in Aalborg closed on Wednesday evening.
+Up to 12 inches of snow fell, trapping the customers and employees when the department store in Aalborg closed on Wednesday evening.

 “We slept in the furniture exhibitions and our showroom on the first floor, where we have beds, mattresses and sofa beds,” store manager Peter Elmose told the Ekstra Bladet tabloid.
 People could “pick the exact bed they always have wanted to try.”